jon-jacky/Piety/editors/edsel.md

 In *edsel*, search is always case sensitive.

+#### Selecting and using the text region ####

+The text *region* is the target for the *^W* cut command and can be used as the selection for any *ed.py* command (that is, the range of lines affected by the command).

+The text *region* is defined by the line called the *mark*  and the current line *dot*.
+The region is the sequence of complete lines beginning with (and including) mark, up to (but *not* including) dot.
+To select a region, put the cursor on the first line of the region and type the command to set the mark:  *^@* (or *^-space*).
+The message *Mark set* appears in the scrolling region at the bottom of the display.
+Then move the cursor (which indicates dot) down to the first line after the end of the region.
+As you move the cursor, the end of the region moves also, always following one line behind dot.

+To see where the region begins, type *^Q*, which places the cursor at mark, then type *^Q* again to return the cursor to dot, after the end of the region.

+In command mode, the text region is indicated by the *[* character and can prefix any command.
+For example, *[p* prints all the lines in the region.
+You can select the region in display editing mode, then apply any *ed.py* command to that region by typing *^X*, then at the prompt type *[* then the command.
+Some useful examples appear below.

+You might well ask, what if dot *precedes* mark?  ...

+You might also ask, how do we get rid of the mark, or cancel the region so we can start a new one somewhere else?
+The *^G* command deletes the mark and cancels the region.

 #### Cut and Paste ####

-The command to set the mark, *^@* (or *^-space*), only marks the line (not the character within the line), so the region defined by the mark and the current line (called dot) is always a sequence of complete lines (that includes mark but excludes dot).
+The text region is always a sequence of complete lines.
 Therefore, the cut (delete) command *^W* followed by the paste (yank) command *^Y* always act on a sequence of complete lines, inserting the lines before the current line.

-In contrast to *^W*, the kill *^K* and discard *^U* commands each cut a segment delimited by the cursor from a single line, and a subsequent *^Y* command pastes that same segment right at the cursor, anywhere within the same line or a different line.
+In contrast to *^W*, the kill command *^K* cuts from the cursor to the end of the line, and *^U* cuts from the beginning of the line to the  cursor.
+A subsequent *^Y* command pastes that cut  segment right at the cursor, anywhere within the same line or a different line.

 So the *^K* and *^U* commands have the effect of toggling subsequent *^Y* commands to inline mode, while *^W* toggles *^Y* to multiline mode.